tonysyu/tonysyu.pelican/content/posts/source-control-for-scientists-and-soloists.rst

 ==========

-As mentioned above, this was written as a presentation to scientific programmers, and a large part of that was motivating scientists to use source control.
+As mentioned above, this was written as a presentation to scientific programmers, and a large part of that presentation focused on motivating scientists to use source control.
 To that end, here's why you should be using source control:

 * There are often huge time gaps between breaking code, and realizing that your code was broken.
 Source control remembers when you don't.